ahegedus/recipestore-com.prismic/README.md

 ### Testing

-To run the test in this project in your local development environment
+To run the test in this project in your local development environment:

 1. Install dependencies:
     ```sh